Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Perfect for beginners who want to:

-• Build image search engines
+• Build image search engines.

-• Create visual content recommendation systems
+• Create visual content recommendation systems.

-• Find similar images based on text descriptions
+• Find similar images based on text descriptions.

 Limitations:

-• Requires technical knowledge to implement
+• Requires more technical knowledge to implement.

-• No generation capabilities (search only)
+• No generation capabilities (search only).

-• Performance varies significantly by image type
+• Performance varies by image type and domain.

 4. Whisper + DALL-E 3 Combo (Best for Content Creation)